fomightez/patmatch-binder/README.md

 The copyright information for the software is available in the `patmatch_1.2` directory of actively running binders.

+***Clarifying attribution: I, Wayne, am not involved in this software at all.
+Those listed above are the developers and distributors.
+See their materials.
+I simply set up this repository to make the software useable on the command line without installation headaches.***

 Usage
 -----

-This repository is set up to allow running the command line version of this software after pressing the `launch binder` button above.
+This repository is set up to allow running the command line version of this software after pressing the `launch binder` button above or below.

 There are a number of places where web-served versions of software are already set up to work with specific genomes: